Questions, error observations or suggestions may be sent to firstname.lastname@example.org

 distant.
 There are three donors in this section and two descend from the first ancestor listed below.

 The earliest known ancestors from this section are:

 - Jacob Hull was born 4 Jul 1776 in MD.
 He married first Francis "Fanny"

 Robinson on 22 Aug 1805 in Monongalia Co., VA (now WV).
 He married Catharine

 Snyder on 4 Sep 1815 in Monongalia Co., VA (now WV) and later married Hannah

 Ruble.
 He lived in Harrison (now Taylor) Co., VA (now WV).
 He died ca. 1872

 in Knottsville, Taylor Co., WV.
-(One donor descends from the first wife and another
+Both donors descend from Jacob Hull and Fanny

 - John Hull, born ca. 1784/1785 (probably in Liverpool, co.
 Lancashire, ENG).

 He married Elizabeth Taylor on 17 Oct 1811 in London, ENG.
 He immigrated to NY by 1817.
 Son